sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 For the sake of time, we will not test all 4 solutions, but rather try to apply the 3<sup>rd</sup> **or** the 4<sup>th</sup> solution.
 We'll briefly summarise solutions 1 and 2 here:

 1. This could work, but it's better not to put the reports in the same directory than the input sequences.
 As a general principle, when writing Snakemake rules, we prefer to be in charge of the output names and to have all the files linked to a sample in the same directory
-1. This involves manually constructing the output directory path to use with the `-o` option, which works but isn't very convenient
+1. This involves manually constructing the output directory path to use with the `-o` parameter, which works but isn't very convenient

 The base of the FastQC command is the following: `fastqc --format fastq --threads 2 <input_fastq1> <input_fastq2>`